giowck/symphytum/doc/deployment/README.md

 ----------------
 ```
 -> Create or reuse from a previous AppImage (see --appimage-extract command) the pyinstaller package for linux
-   on for example Ubuntu 16.04 LTS (did not work on 14.04):
+   on for example Ubuntu 16.04 LTS:
    sudo apt install python-pip
    pip install pyinstaller
    pip install dropbox